aniket-mish/tags/README.md

 # Discovery

 ## Design

 I'm building an ML service that detects emotions.
 The motivation behind this project is to learn about distributed ML patterns, Ray, MLOps, and LLMs.
-I'm using Streamlit as a frontend framework, FastAPI for building APIs, MLFlow for experiment tracking, etc.
+I'm using Streamlit as a frontend framework, FastAPI for building APIs, MLFlow for experiment tracking, etc. The idea about the project came to me when I saw Apple adding this feature to their health app.
+We have to log our emotions in the app and we can then monitor them.
+So I'm building an app where we can just journalize our thoughts and the app will then predict what's on your mind, how's your mood, and then maybe can recommend things (games, videos, etc.).

 ## Setup

 **_Clusters_**

-Now to do distributed ml, I need to have a cluster/group of machines so that I can effortlessly scale the workloads.
+Now to do distributed ml, I need to have a cluster/group of machines to effortlessly scale the workloads.
 I'm using Ray here.
 I'll create a cluster using Ray.
-In this cluster, one of them is a head node that manages the cluster and it will be connected to worker nodes that will execute workloads.
+In this cluster, one is a head node that manages the cluster and will be connected to worker nodes that will execute workloads.
 We can then implement auto-scaling based on our application's computing needs.

 I'm going to create our cluster by defining a computing configuration and an environment.

 **_Environment_**

 I'm using a Mac and python 3.10 here.
-I'm using `pyenv` to easily switch between Python versions.
+I'm using `pyenv` to switch between Python versions easily.

 ```bash
 pyenv install 3.10.11 # install